Dairy Free Peach Cobbler

 - Preheat the oven to 450°F. Spray a baking dish with nonstick baking spray.

-- In a small bowl, combine the sliced peaches, pecans, sugar and corn starch.
+- In a small bowl, combine the sliced peaches, ½ cup pecans, 3 tablespoons granulated sugar and 1 tablespoon corn starch.
 Let sit together while the cobbler topping is made.
+They will begin to release their juices.

-- In a large bowl, combine the flour, rolled oats, pecans, sugar and baking powder.
+- In a large bowl, combine ½ cup all-purpose flour, ¼ cup rolled oats, ¼ cup chopped pecans, 1 tablespoon granulated sugar 1 teaspoon baking powder and A pinch of Kosher Salt.
 Stir until combined.

-- In a smaller bowl, stir together the coconut oil, egg and non-dairy milk.
+- In a smaller bowl, stir together the melted 2 tablespoons coconut oil, 1 egg and 2 tablespoons unsweetened cashew milk.

 - Pour into the dry topping ingredients.
 Use a fork to mix until just combined.